This post may contain affiliate links. Please read my disclosure policy.

 Serving Suggestions

-Honey Balsamic Vinaigrette pairs exceptionally well with salads that contain nuts, cheese, and dried fruits.
-Here are my favorite salad ingredients to serve with this dressing.
+This Honey Balsamic Vinaigrette dressing pairs exceptionally well with salads that have nuts, cheese, and dried fruits.
 Choose one or two items from each category and you’ll have a gorgeous, flavorful salad.

-- peppery arugula, baby spinach, butter lettuce (or butter lettuce blends), mixed spring greens
+Greens: Peppery arugula, baby spinach, butter lettuce (or butter lettuce blends), mixed spring greens,

-- crumbled blue cheese, crumbled feta cheese, shredded or shaved Parmesan, cubed smoked gouda or havarti
+Cheese: Crumbled blue cheese, crumbled feta cheese, shredded or shaved Parmesan, cubed smoked gouda or havarti.

 Storing Vinaigrettes